 - Place of origin & destination not connected by rail(partly/fully) and not connected by other recognised Public transport system also

-Providing Proof for LTA:
+Providing Proof for LTA

 Employers usually don’t have to submit proof of travel to tax authorities while assessing travel allowance claims.
 Even though it is not considered mandatory for employers to collect proof of travel from the employees, they still have the right to demand documentary proof if needed.
-The employee is advised to keep proof of their travel such as boarding passes, flight tickets, invoice of travel agent, duty pass and other documentary proof in case the assessing officer or the employer demands for it.
+The employee is advised to keep proof of their travel such as boarding passes, flight tickets, invoice of a travel agent, duty pass, and other documentary proof in case the assessing officer or the employer demands for it.

 There are certain restrictions when it comes to Leave Travel Allowance.
 Given below are the important restrictions applicable on Leave Travel Allowance.